conan-io/docs/cheatsheet.rst

                     [-r=<remote ID>]                                    # Download dependencies from only the specified remote

-    $ conan install .  # Install a package requirement from a Conanfile.txt, saved in your current directory, with all
+    $ conan install .  # Install a package requirement from a conanfile.txt, saved in your current directory, with all
                        # options and settings coming from your default profile

     $ conan install . -o pkg_name:use_debug_mode=on -s compiler=clang   # As above, but override one option and one